debops/debops/docs/guides/getting-started.rst

 .. include:: ../includes/all_from_subdir.rst

 Welcome to DebOps!
-You have installed Ansible and DebOps scripts, downloaded the roles and playbooks, and are wondering where to go next?
+You have installed `Ansible <https://docs.debops.org/en/latest/debops/docs/installation.html#debops-prerequisites>`_ and `DebOps scripts <https://docs.debops.org/en/latest/debops/docs/index.html>`_, downloaded the roles and `playbooks <https://docs.debops.org/en/latest/debops-playbooks/docs/index.html>`_, and are wondering where to go next?
 Here you can read about creating your first DebOps project, and managing remote hosts.

 .. contents::